 Next stop along our journey is Lassen Volcanic National Park.
 Lassen became a national park in 1916 because of its significance as an active volcanic landscape.
 All four types of volcanoes in the world are found in the park.
 Over 150 miles of trails and a culturally significant scenic highway provide access to volcanic wonders including steam vents, mudpots, boiling pools, volcanic peaks, and painted dunes.
 Lodging is limited in the area around Lassen so it may be worth driving into Redding, Susanville, Red Bluff for your stay.
 For more ideas, see our lodging page.
 Redding Susanville Red Bluff

 Last stop along our road trip is Lake Tahoe.
 10,000 Years Ago - The Lake Tahoe Basin was a summer gathering place for three bands of Washoe Indians, favoring the area that is now Camp Richardson's.
 1890s - Lake Tahoe became a popular retreat for the wealthy from San Francisco, Sacramento and Virginia City to popular hotels such as the Tallac House, the Tahoe Tavern and the Glenbrook Inn.
 Tourism became the only industry to flourish.
 Today - Lake Tahoe is still a thriving destination for millions around the world.

+Head back to San Francisco for a final stay in this spectacular city or take an evening flight out to return home.
 Northern California Road Trip: Northern California Road Trip, Muir Woods Road Trip, Redwoods Road Trip, Lake Tahoe Road Trip, Lassen Volcanic Road Trip, Lava Beds Road Trip, Crater Lake Road Trip